GraceMarySmyth/WSAA-coursework/README.md

 2. Assigment3-cso.py
 A program that retrieves the dataset for the "exchequer account (historical series)" from the CSO, and stores it into a file called "cso.json".
+(I had an issue with the old repository.
+I spoke to Andrew and all the old files are transfered here)

+3. Assignment4-github.py
+Aprogramme in python that will firstly read a file from a repository.
+It then replaces all the instances of the text "Andrew: with the name "Grace".
+The programme then commits that change and push the file back to the repository.

+A quiz was inserted here.